garris/BackstopJS/README.md

-hoverSelectors           // *Puppeteer only* takes array of selectors -- simulates multiple sequential hover interactions. clickSelector            // Click the specified DOM element prior to screen shot. clickSelectors           // *Puppeteer only* takes array of selectors -- simulates multiple sequential click interactions. postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) scrollToSelector         // Scrolls the specified DOM element into view prior to screen shot (available with default onReadyScript) selectors                // Array of selectors to capture.
+hoverSelectors           // *Puppeteer only* takes array of selectors -- simulates multiple sequential hover interactions. clickSelector            // Click the specified DOM element prior to screen shot. clickSelectors           // *Puppeteer only* takes array of selectors -- simulates multiple sequential click interactions. postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Ideal for use with a click or hover element transition. available with default onReadyScript) scrollToSelector         // Scrolls the specified DOM element into view prior to screen shot (available with default onReadyScript) selectors                // Array of selectors to capture.
 Defaults to document if omitted.
 Use "viewport" to capture the viewport size.
 See Targeting elements in the next section for more info... selectorExpansion        // See Targeting elements in the next section for more info...